joshuaberg/apollo/README.md

     Stations:
-                  Purpose:  Get a list of stations that work with the bots Message Format:  stations
+                  Purpose:  Get a list of stations that work with the bot (South to North) Message Format:  stations
           Message Example:  "stations"